timothydplatt/AI-Dice-Game/README.md

 ```

 ### Parameter Optimisation
-There are two parameters that needed to be predetermined - the discount_factor (𝛾) and theta (θ).
+There are two parameters that needed to be predetermined - the `discount_factor` (𝛾) and `theta` (θ).

-Typically a value between 0.9 and 1 is used as the discount factor.
-A discount factor of 1 means that rewards in the future are valued just as much as immediate rewards but the higher the discount the more iterations that will be performed before V converges, which means longer processing hence why we measure the time in the parameter_optimisation() function below.
-Intuitively, even before parameter optimisation, it's reasonable to think that a high value for the discount factor would make sense given each action carries a reward of -1 we need to value future rewards as much as immediate rewards, which is why I initially chose a value of 1 (and in fact, went on to stick with).
+Typically a value between 0.9 and 1 is used as the `discount_factor`.
+A `discount_factor` of 1 means that rewards in the future are valued just as much as immediate rewards but the higher the discount the more iterations that will be performed before `V` converges, which means longer processing hence why we measure the time in the `parameter_optimisation()` function below.
+Intuitively, even before parameter optimisation, it's reasonable to think that a high value for the `discount_factor` would make sense given each action carries a reward of -1 we need to value future rewards as much as immediate rewards, which is why I initially chose a value of 1 (and in fact, went on to stick with).

-Theta (θ) represents a small number which is used to check for convergence in the value_iteration() function - I initially started with 0.1 as it felt like a negligible difference for a dice game and a sensible starting point when testing out my code as I didn't want it to iterate for a long time each time I ran my Jupyter cells while I was still developing my solution.
+`Theta` (θ) represents a small number which is used to check for convergence in the `value_iteration()` function - I initially started with 0.1 as it felt like a negligible difference for a dice game and a sensible starting point when testing out my code as I didn't want it to iterate for a long time each time I ran my Jupyter cells while I was still developing my solution.

-In the parameter_optimisation() function I created a list of discount factor/theta tuples combindations e.g. (0.9, 0.1), (0.9, 0.01) ...
+In the `parameter_optimisation()` function I created a list of `discount_factor`/`theta` tuples combinations e.g. (0.9, 0.1), (0.9, 0.01) ...
 (1,1e-10) and then ran the game 50,000 times for each combination of those two parameters.
-I found that discount factor has a strong positive correlation with increased score (see graph below) but that theta values didn't materially impact the scores.
+I found that discount factor has a strong positive correlation with increased score (see graph below) but that `theta` values didn't materially impact the scores.

 <p align="center">
   <img src="https://github.com/timothydplatt/AI-Dice-Game/blob/main/Graph 1.png" width=50% height=50%>
 </p>

-Also, I found that lower theta values had a bigger impact on the time taken for the value iteration function to converge than higher discount factor values (see graph below):
+Also, I found that lower `theta` values had a bigger impact on the time taken for the value iteration function to converge than higher `discount_factor` values (see graph below):

 <p align="center">
   <img src="https://github.com/timothydplatt/AI-Dice-Game/blob/main/Graph 2.png" width=50% height=50%>
 </p>

-Thus, the default values for discount factor and theta are 1 and 0.1 respectively.
+Thus, the default values for `discount_factor` and `theta` are 1 and 0.1 respectively.

 ``` python